rycus86/githooks/README.md

 - `post-merge`
 - `pre-push`

+## Git Large File Storage support

+If the user has installed [Git Large File Storage](https://git-lfs.github.com/) (`git-lfs`) by calling `git lfs install` globally or locally for a repository only, `git-lfs` installs 4 hooks when initializing (`git init`) or cloning (`git clone`) a repository:

+- `post-checkout`
+- `post-commit`
+- `post-merge`
+- `pre-push`

-Since `githooks` overwrites the hooks in `.git/hooks`, it is **crucial** that the original LFS hooks are still run.
-This hook manager runs all Git LFS hooks internally if the executbale `git-lfs` is found on the system path.
-If `git-lfs` is missing, a warning and a failure is reported (exit code `1`) for any of the above hooks if a file `./githooks/.lfs-required` is placed under the project root.
-For all `post-*` hooks this does not mean that the outcome of the git command can be influenced even tough the exit code is `1`.
-A clone of a repository containing this file will still work but issue a warning and exit with code `1`.
-A push, however, will fail if `git-lfs` is missing and return exit code `1`.
+Since `githooks` overwrites the hooks in `.git/hooks`, it will also run all *Git LFS* hooks internally if the `git-lfs` executable is found on the system path.
+You can enforce having `git-lfs` installed on the system by placing a `./githooks/.lfs-required` file inside the repository, then if `git-lfs` is missing, a warning is shown and the hook will exit with code `1`.
+For some `post-*` hooks this does not mean that the outcome of the git command can be influenced even tough the exit code is `1`, for example `post-commit` hooks can't fail commits.
+A clone of a repository containing this file might still work but would issue a warning and exit with code `1`, a push - however - will fail if `git-lfs` is missing.

-It is advicable for repositories using Git LFS to also have a pre-commit hook (e.g. `exampled/lfs/pre-commit`) checked in which enforces a correct installation of Git LFS.
+It is advisable for repositories using *Git LFS* to also have a pre-commit hook (e.g. `examples/lfs/pre-commit`) checked in which enforces a correct installation of *Git LFS*.

 ## Ignoring files